jizhang-cmu/autonomy_stack_diablo_setup/README.md

 ### System Setup

-On the processing computer, install [Ubuntu 22.04](https://releases.ubuntu.com/jammy), connect the computer to Internet, and install [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html).
-After installation of ROS2 Humble, add 'source /opt/ros/humble/setup.bash' to the '~/.bashrc' file and `source ~/.bashrc` in the terminal to engage the installation, or use the command lines below.
+On the processing computer, install [Ubuntu 24.04](https://releases.ubuntu.com/noble), connect the computer to Internet, and install [ROS2 Jazzy](https://docs.ros.org/en/jazzy/Installation.html).
+After installation of ROS2 Jazzy, add 'source /opt/ros/jazzy/setup.bash' to the '~/.bashrc' file and `source ~/.bashrc` in the terminal to engage the installation, or use the command lines below.
 Add user to the dialout group by `sudo adduser 'username' dialout`.
 Then, reboot the computer.
 Optionally, configure BIOS and set the computer to automatically boot when power is supplied

 ```
-echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc
+echo "source /opt/ros/jazzy/setup.bash" >> ~/.bashrc
 source ~/.bashrc
 sudo adduser 'username' dialout
 sudo reboot now